The 20 Best Polydactyly Doctors Near Me in Baltimore, MD

 Accepting New Patients

-Elizabeth Marshall is a Plastic Surgeon and a General Surgeon in Halethorpe, Maryland.
+Elizabeth Marshall is a Plastic Surgeon and a General Surgeon practicing medicine in Halethorpe, Maryland.
 Dr. Marshall is rated as an Experienced provider by MediFind in the treatment of Polydactyly.
-Her top areas of expertise are Breast Enlargement In Males, Polydactyly, Hypoplasia of the Tibia with Polydactyly, and Keloids.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Breast Enlargement In Males, Polydactyly, Hypoplasia of the Tibia with Polydactyly, and Keloids.
 Dr. Marshall is currently accepting new patients.

 Experienced in Polydactyly